This is a comprehensive general guide to enabling the Oracle Database Secrets Engine Vault plugin.

 * error creating database object: rpc error: code = Unknown desc = error verifying connection: ping failed

-If your plugin version is out of date in relation to your Vault server, you could encounter an error like this from the CLI client when attempting to write the connection configuration:
+If your plugin version is out of date in relation to your Vault server, you could encounter an error like the following from the CLI client when attempting to write the connection configuration:

 Error writing data to database/config/my-oracle-database: Error making API request.